dtudk/pythonsupport-page/docs/internal/exercises.rst

 Students will arrive with a variety of backgrounds.
-Some are very interested in programming, while others are not interested, *at all*, in the inner workings of Python and simply want to be able to attend classes.
+Some are very interested in programming, while others are not interested, *at all*, in the inner workings of Python and simply want to be able to attend courses.
 Our goal is to support both ends of the student spectrum.
 Information overload can be a problem for new students as there is already enough on the plate.
 It is imperative that information is given at the level